torproject/tor/doc/HACKING/CodingStandards.md

 familiarize yourself with these modules before you write too much code, or else you'll wind up reinventing the wheel.

-Use `INLINE` instead of `inline` -- it's a vestige of an old hack to make sure that we worked on MSVC6.

 We don't use `strcat` or `strcpy` or `sprintf` of any of those notoriously broken old C functions.
 Use `strlcat`, `strlcpy`, or `tor_snprintf/tor_asprintf` instead.